Qbox-project/qbx_smallresources/README.md

 ## Installation
 ### Manual
-- Download the script and put it in the `[qb]` directory.
+- Download the script and put it in the `[qbx]` directory.
 - Add the following code to your server.cfg/resouces.cfg
 ```
-ensure qb-core
+ensure qbx_core
-ensure qb-smallresources
+ensure qbx_smallresources
 ```

 ## Configuration